BurakYildizak/Sheep_Detection/README.md

 Run image_detection.py for sheep detection in an image

-Run video_detection for sheep detection in a video
+Run video_detection.py for sheep detection in a video